- Garmin Edge Bike Computer

 This bike helmet has integrated turn signal lights!
 It also has two built-in speakers and a noise-canceling microphone.
 So if your cyclist is on the road after dark, this is one of the best cycling gifts you can give them.

-This helmet-mounted bike light can be seen for more than one mile during the day, has five modes, and has an 800 lumens output that lasts more than 1.5 hours.
+The helmet-mounted bike light can be seen for more than one mile during the day, has five modes, and has an 800 lumens output that lasts more than 1.5 hours.
 Of course, there is a bike-mounted version too.

 Cyclists are so far ahead of their time!
 They were green before it was excellent and socially distancing before it was a thing.
 This t-shirt proclaims their social distancing bona fides.
 This will make a fun Christmas gift for 2020!